ModelOriented/corrgrapher/README.md

 ## The problem with pairs

 Data analysis (and creating ML models) involves many stages.
 For early exploration, it is useful to have a grip not only on individual series (AKA variables) available, but also on relations between them.
-Unfortunately, the task of understanding corelations between variables proves to be difficult ($n$ variables means $n(n-1) / 2$ pairs of variables).
+Unfortunately, the task of understanding corelations between variables proves to be difficult (`n`variables means `n(n-1)/2` pairs of variables).
 Furthermore, the mainstream method of visualizing them (i.e. correlation matrix) has its limits; the more variables, the less readable (and therefore meaningful) it becomes.

 ## The solution - less numbers, more layout